 The C3 Aircross might not be the largest SUV on the market, but it’s an ideal option for those wanting something smaller that still offers a decent amount of room.
 This Citroen also has a trick up its sleeve as the front passenger seat can fold completely flat, allowing you to get a larger Christmas tree into the cabin.

-The Puma has overtaken the Fiesta and Focus to become the brand’s most popular model in Europe, and for good reason, as it more than delivers on the practicality front.
+Now that Ford has stopped producing the Fiesta, the Puma crossover is now its entry-level product, and it’s proving especially popular – being the most popular new car so far in 2023.
+There’s good reason for this popularity, as it more than delivers on the practicality front.
 Thanks to a feature known as a ‘MegaBox’ – essentially a wipe-clean box beneath the removable boot floor – it means you can store larger items upright in the boot, including a small Christmas Tree.

 Dacia Sandero Stepway